 It’s worth noting that not all cellular providers let you bring your own phone, so make sure you check their terms to see if they give you the option of bringing your own.

-Where can I get an Obama phone plan?
+How do I get Obama phone service?

 Here is a list of Obama phone providers that let you bring your own phone to use with their plan (remember to first find out which provider is available in your area).